Amsterdam City Bike Tour

 Your tour begins with a stop at Leidseplein, where we talk about Amsterdam's night life and its famous music venues.
 Then we ride through the Golden Horn to view Amsterdam's grand canal houses.
 Eventually arriving at the only place in Amsterdam where people still sing traditional songs; the beautiful Jordaan district.

-Then we enter Amsterdam's famous Red Light District for a stop at the oldest church in Amsterdam.
-In the midst of the Red Light District, surrounded by prostitutes and the church, we discuss Amsterdam's oldest professions . . . prostitution and religion.
-On the way out of the Red Light District, we stop at the Royal Palace to chat about the King of the Netherlands and our Royal Family.
+Then we venture to the outskirts of Amsterdam's famous Red Light District.
+In the midst of the Red Light District, we discuss Amsterdam's oldest professions . . . prostitution and religion.
+On the way out of the Red Light area, we stop at the Royal Palace to chat about the King of the Netherlands and our Royal Family.

 At this point, the bike tour takes a number of different directions depending upon the interests of the group.
 Sometimes, we stop for a drink of Jenever (our not so well-known local booze) and explain its complex history.
 We also very much enjoy our Amsterdam brewery because it is located in a windmill!
 Or maybe we stop at the Begijnhof (a famous old convent located in the heart of Amsterdam).
 As mentioned above, this tour may be altered slightly to accommodate the group's wishes.